 Own uniforms

 A team may wear their own uniform but you must declare this at the Coaches' Meeting.
-There is no reduction in registration fee for doing this.
-Your team's uniform expenses will go toward scholarship players or teams.
+Teams wearing their own uniforms will receive reimbursement based on the cost of uniforms for that season.

 One representative picks up uniforms